Voting by mail: a Markov chain model for managing the security risks of election systems

 \citet{iise_cah} explore the impact of attacks on the VBM process, focusing on how each attack could affect voter ballots in terms of being lost, late, or maliciously altered.
 Expanding upon this, here we classify attacks not only based on their impact on ballots but also on the VBM process as a whole.
-Terminal attack nodes are classified into three categories: \emph{fail rate increase}, where attacks change the probability associated with an undesirable outcome; \emph{ballot altering}, which involves direct tampering with the voter ballot; and \emph{process-altering}, where attacks cause voter ballots to deviate from the standard physical VBM process.
+Terminal attack nodes are classified into three categories: \emph{fail rate increase}, where attacks change the relative likelihood of an undesirable outcome; \emph{ballot altering}, which involves direct tampering with the voter ballot; and \emph{process-altering}, where attacks cause voter ballots to deviate from the standard physical VBM process.
 This broader perspective allows for a more comprehensive understanding of the attacks' implications.

-Any attack that affects the probability associated with an outcome, e.g., a transition probability in the DTMC model, is considered to be a \emph{fail-rate} increase.
+Any attack that affects the relative likelihood an outcome, e.g., a transition in the DTMC model, is considered to be a \emph{fail-rate} increase.
 These attacks can be non-malicious, e.g., caused by voter errors when filling out a ballot.
 As a result, the election office has a higher rejection rate for returned ballots, resulting in uncounted votes.
 However, these attacks can also be malicious, e.g., caused by a bad actor at the election office erroneously failing ballots.
 For example, consider a malicious insider attack ($X9$) in which a VBM ballot is erroneously deemed insufficiently filled out (errant failed signature).
-If the malicious attack occurs, it increases the probability that a completed ballot is rejected.
+If the malicious attack occurs, it increases the relative likelihood that a completed ballot is rejected.